 Established in 1962, Strøget was Europe's first major pedestrian boulevard.
 Walking here now, I love taking in the mix of cobbled cuteness and modern bustle.
 Even with a million people, the city feels remarkably hyggelig — the Danish version of "cozy," an aesthetic highly prized here.
 Danes have a knack for enjoying everyday experiences, and their capital is the best place to sample the Danish good life.
 Copenhageners somehow manage to exude orderliness without being rigid — the whole city emits a sense of balance, and a general calm.

 Strøget leads right through the area that had once been the køben (merchant's) havn (harbor) — hence the city's name.
 As this is a particularly good place to sample Denmark's enticing open-faced sandwiches, I drop into a no-name, family-run shop to grab some smorrebrød to go.
-These elegant sandwiches cost a fortune in restaurants, but many street-corner shops sell them for less than $5 each.
-Tradition calls for three sandwich courses: herring first, then meat, and then cheese.
+These elegant sandwiches cost a fortune in restaurants, but many street-corner shops sell them for more reasonable prices.
+Tradition calls for three sandwich courses: herring first, then meat, and then cheese, washed down with a local beer.

 Before long I'm in Nyhavn, a formerly sleazy sailors' quarter that's now a comfy people zone centered around its canal.
 A few lonely tattoo parlors and smoky taverns stubbornly defend their salty turf against a rising tide of trendy, expensive cafés.
 Meandering along the promenade slowly enough to take in all its ice-cream-licking ambience, I notice that glamorous sailboats fill the canal.
 Any historic sloop is welcome to moor here, temporarily joining the ever-changing fleet of leisure boats, a scene of modern-day Vikings gone soft.

 Young Danish body-builders showing off muscles, tans, and tattoos clog the waterside, working their way through cases of local beer.
 The scene is off-putting to many tourists who don't realize that, in a land with astronomical taxes on serving alcohol in bars, "picnic drinking" is the only affordable way for young Danes to go out for a few beers.
-I consider the outdoor beer consumption in Denmark no different than the consumption in an English pub…just without the building.
+I consider the outdoor beer consumption in Denmark no different than the consumption in an English pub…just on the curb rather than at the bar.
 For a quarter of what you'd pay in a bar, you can drop by a little kiosk a block from the wharf to grab a cold beer, then join the scene on one of the harborview benches.

 From Nyhavn you can easily cross the harbor on the retractable, ultramodern Inderhavnsbroen pedestrian bridge to land on the island of Christianshavn.
 With pleasant canalside walks and trendy restaurants, this former merchants' district is one of the city's most delightful neighborhoods to explore.
 Christianshavn's centerpiece is Our Savior's Church, with a unique exterior spiral staircase that rewards those who climb it with commanding views of the city.
 And down the street is the famous socialist-utopia commune, Christiania.
 Since 1971, this "free city" has been home to a mishmash of idealists, hippies, and potheads.
 Visitors who venture beyond its overtouristed main drag find a ramshackle world of moats and earthen ramparts, cozy tea houses, carpenter shops, hippie villas, children's playgrounds, peaceful lanes, and people who believe that "to be normal is to be in a straitjacket."